onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_client_token.md

 ##### Description
 Creates a user authorization token that can be used in `oneclient` command line or via REST API.

+This operation can be invoked on behalf of current user only.

 ##### Responses